 Here's my guide to everything you can do to prepare for a visit to Florence's truly amazing Uffizi Gallery, including tips for how to get advance tickets to the uber popular museum.

-The Uffizi Gallery is one of the most famous museums in the western world.
+The art-rich Uffizi Gallery is one of the most famous museums in the western world.
 It may be Florence's #1 attraction, after the Duomo.
 The Uffizi is overflowing with amazing art works from the International Gothic period and the early, high, and late Renaissance.
 It has a world class collection of ancient statuary.

 A visit to the Uffizi is a visually rewarding experience.
 But it can be exhausting.
 There's a masterpiece at every turn.
 Plus, if you're not an art expert, the Uffizi can be hard to decipher.

 Don't just show up.
 It's best to have a plan of attack and purchase tickets in advance.
 The Uffizi is much more appealing if you've done your background research and know what to expect.
 Then, you can take in the astonishing art without confusion, stress, or FOMO.

 If you're like me, you don't always like formal tours.
 I like to linger over things and not be rushed from room to room.
 Plus, what I like may not be what a tour guide is showing me.